List of Black Flag band members: Greg Ginn

 Greg Ginn is Black Flag's lead guitarist, primary songwriter, sole constant member, and the only musician to play on all of the band's releases.
 He attended Mira Costa High School with Keith Morris, and started a mail-order company for amateur radio equipment called Solid State Tuners (SST).
 He became interested in blues and jazz while studying economics and business management at UCLA, and began playing guitar at age 19, becoming a fan of the Grateful Dead as well as various protopunk and punk rock groups He befriended Morris when Ginn's younger sister began dating Morris' record store co-worker.
 Morris started working for SST, and he and Ginn bonded over musical taste and decided to start a band.
 In the summer of 1976 they began rehearsing songs that Ginn had written, with Morris singing Ginn's lyrics and Ginn's younger brother Raymond accompanying on bass guitar.
 By early 1977 they had named the band Panic, with Morris' friends "Kansas" and Brian Migdol on bass guitar and drums, respectively.

 Because Kansas and Migdol would often fail to show up for rehearsals, Ginn modified his guitar style to a percussive strum that doubled as a lead and rhythm section.
 During the band's early years he played a transparent lucite Ampeg Dan Armstrong guitar that he heavily customized, caulking it to prevent blood and sweat from seeping into the electronics and hard-wiring the cord into the instrument so that the socket would not be pulled out if someone tripped on the cord.
 He had rented storage and workspace for SST at an abandoned Baptist church, and this became Panic's new home when they were kicked out of their rehearsal space in late 1978.
 When Panic became Black Flag in early 1979, Ginn booked their first shows under the new name himself, and released their debut EP Nervous Breakdown through his own label, SST Records (which shared its name with his electronics company).

 Dez Cadena

 After the band hired Henry Rollins to be their lead vocalist, Dez Cadena moved to rhythm guitar.
-After leaving Black Flag in 1983, Cadena went on to front DC3 from 1983–1988.
+After leaving Black Flag in 1983, Cadena went on to front DC3 from 1983 to 1988.
 He spent the 1990s playing in various bands for relatively short stints before joining the Misfits in 2001.
 He left the Misfits in 2015 and currently appears with the Keith Morris-fronted Flag.